Markram71/Bitwig-Performance-Twister/docs/Bitwig-commands.md

 ﻿
 # List of Bitwig Actions
+This list is a download of available actions in Bitwig which can be triggered via the API.

+**Note**
-Download of Bitwig actions based on Bitwig version 5.1.2
+* Download is based on Bitwig version 5.1.2
+* I have used a German version of Bitwig, thus the Action-Category and Description are in German.

 | Action-Category  |  Action-ID     | Description (German) |
 |:-----------------|:---------------|:---------------------|